tymoreau/klusta_process_manager/README.md

     the regular format and the openephys format

 - On server side:
-    - don't deleta .dat file if klusta crash
+    - don't delete .dat file if klusta crash
     - "kill" button reimplemented